Research

 Didn’t know enough about the candidates 22%

-Voter registration is also low in Jersey.
-For the 2022 election only 75% of those eligible to vote registered to do so; only 31% of those eligible to vote actually voted.
+Voter registration is low in Jersey.
+For the 2022 election, 75% of those eligible to vote registered, so 31% of those eligible to vote actually voted.
 The voter registration proportion is ten percentage points below the UK figure.
 There were significant variations between the parishes, with much higher figures in the country parishes.
-In St Mary 96% of those entitled to vote registered and the turnout was 52% so half of those entitled to vote did so.
-In St Helier Central only 57% of those entitled to vote registered, there was a 29% turnout so only 17% of those entitled to vote did so.
+In St Mary, 96% of those entitled to vote registered and the turnout was 52%, so half of those entitled to vote did so.
+However, in St Helier Central, as only 57% of those entitled to vote registered and there was a 29% turnout, so only 17% of those entitled to vote did so.

-Within the present arrangements voter turnout can best be increased by -
+Within the present electoral arrangements, voter turnout can best be increased by -

 - Increasing postal voting – principally by providing an option for postal voting in voter registration forms.